The Beatles: The Authorised Biography: Writing and content

 According to Davies, he spent much of the next six months researching the Beatles' story, travelling to Liverpool, Hamburg and New York.
-He said that information about the group's years on the club circuit in Hamburg in the early 1960s was hard to come by, and the band members were unable to remember much or agree on how many times they went to Hamburg.
-The lack of archived information, and the faulty memories of John Lennon and McCartney, led to Davies giving the wrong year for the pair's first meeting, which took place at a Woolton church fete in July 1957.
+He said that verifiable information about the group's years on the club circuit in Hamburg in the early 1960s was hard to come by, and none of the Beatles were able to remember much or even agree on how many times they went to Hamburg.
+The lack of archived information and faulty memories of McCartney and John Lennon led to Davies giving the wrong year for the pair's first meeting, which took place at a Woolton church fete in July 1957.
 Davies said that one of the most interesting aspects of his research was meeting the Beatles' parents, who, as a result of the band's fame since 1963, "had been uprooted from their homes, from their cultural and social roots, and didn't quite know what had happened to their sons, or themselves".
 He also interviewed the Beatles' school friends and teachers, as well as associates from their musical career.

 Davies says that when he was with individual members of the band he wrote down their comments in his notebook, but when they were all together, he simply observed and then wrote about the occasion once he had returned home.
 Davies attended songwriting sessions at the Beatles' homes and some of the recording sessions for their 1967 album Sgt.
 Pepper's Lonely Hearts Club Band, which he recounted in detail in the book.
 With the Beatles' permission, he would retrieve their discarded handwritten lyric sheets at the end of the sessions.
 He was among the crowd of friends who joined the band for their performance of "All You Need Is Love" on the Our World satellite broadcast, on 25 June 1967, and accompanied them to the Transcendental Meditation seminar they attended in Bangor in late August.
 He was present also for some of the filming of Magical Mystery Tour, the project that McCartney initiated as a means to rally the band in the wake of Epstein's death during their stay in Bangor.